pret/pokered/README.md

 New Types:
 ====
 - Dark, Steel and Fairy types are added
-	- note that Dark and Steel use their type effectiveness from the SW97 demo
+	- Note that Dark and Steel use their type effectiveness from the SW97 demo
-	- note that Bite is still Normal-type
+	- Note that Bite is still Normal-type
-	- note that the Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively
+	- Note that the Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively
 		- This (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way
 		- While Magnemite, Magnetite, and Magneton are pure Electric, Magnezone is part-Steel.
 		- Scream Tail remains Psychic/Fairy.